 Our alumni are located in all corners of the world and in many different kinds of institutions.
 While our alumni have different subspecialities and work in different locales, they all have the same training base.
 We hope their perspective will help inspire you and provide a unique perspective on residency training.

-Our current profile is Dr. Alisa Goldberg, who is the Division Director for Family Planning at BWH and the Program Director for the Complex Family Planning Fellowship at BWH.
+Our current profile is Dr. Nawal Nour, Chair at BWH.
+Dr. Nour is the first Black department chair and the first woman to lead OB/Gyn at the Brigham.
 We hope you enjoy reading about why she chose obstetrics/gynecology at BWH/MGH.

 Class of 1998